mmmago/airslide/README.md

 ## TDL

-- MacBook Pro 16" compatibility : there might be issues atm, I don't have a machine to test it out
+- MacBook Pro 16" compatibility : there might be graphics issues atm, I don't have a machine to test it out
 - Launch at login issue, app have to be started manually when mac starts.

 # Useful Tools